 Access to affordable technology and digital literacy skills are a necessity for all ages-especially adult learners coming back to school.
 When families or individuals are cut off from technology and lack the skills to utilize it most effectively (and safely), they are disconnected from basic needs like education, workforce participation, healthcare, social support, and emergency assistance.

-Northwest's Adult Education program can help build your digital skills and connect you with access to low cost computers and reliable internet through the resources below:
+Our Adult Education program can help build your digital skills and connect you with access to low cost computers and reliable internet through the resources below:

 This site provides information using PDF, visit this link to download the Adobe Acrobat Reader DC software.